apapenheim/apapenheim.github.io/_trc/2020identity.md

 ![Klobuchar 2020 Wellstone]({{ site.baseurl }}/images/2020identity/img/AK-img2.png)

-What a nice little hat tip to the late, <a href="https://en.wikipedia.org/wiki/Paul_Wellstone" target="_blank">DFL great Paul Wellstone</a>.
+What a nice little hat tip to the DFL's <a href="https://en.wikipedia.org/wiki/Paul_Wellstone" target="_blank">late, great Paul Wellstone</a>.
 The homage is not a direct knock-off, and that is extremely smart.
 A serif terminating in an exclamation mark <a href="https://www.adweek.com/creativity/jeb-bush-unveiled-his-2016-logo-and-internet-shouted-unkind-things-it-165344/" target="_blank">carries significant presidential baggage</a>.

 While I am excited about the green, I am simultaneously wary of it.
 It is very, very close to a true green.
 Klobuchar is running for president, not selling me a tractor.
 A fresh and interesting choice, though demanding of both sparing and smart application.
 Do not leave the viewer awash in it.
 The line between verdure and véreux is quite thin, indeed.
 Let us hope this campaign does not reach its terminus in merely looking green around the gills.